-For full-time programs, all courses start in October and there is not possibility to begin them with the summer term.
+For full-time programs, all courses start in October or November and there is no possibility to begin them with the summer term.
 The part-time programs do allow for a summer semester start as well as a flexible entry to individual modules (e.g. Master in Business Management, Master in Cultural Management, Master Business Administration).

 When is the deadline for submitting applications?

 We do not have a fixed deadline for submitting applications, the best place to find out about the deadline is to check the program page.
 In order to leave enough time for the processing of your visa, it is important to note that you should make an appointment at the German embassy as early as possible.
 If you decide to start your studies online it is possible to apply even after the announced deadline.

 I have not yet completed my Bachelor’s degree.
 Is there a possibility to submit the certificate at a later date?

 This may be possible depending on your application and circumstances.
 Please send an email to firstname.lastname@example.org and we will provide you with a “Declaration of missing documents form.”
 When you fill out and submit the form, we can start evaluating your application.
 It is important to keep in mind that even if you are admitted, this does not waive the required document.
 You will need to bring the original documents with you to Bremen and submit them to the IGC via e-mail as soon as it becomes available.